Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_11.md

 If you have a Mac, you can run your app inside the iOS simulator.

-Go to your app folder and type:

-    meteor install-sdk ios

-This will run you through the setup necessary to build an iOS app from your project.
+Follow this [instruction](https://github.com/meteor/meteor/wiki/Mobile-Development-Install:-iOS-on-Mac) to run you through the setup necessary to build an iOS app from your project.

 When you're done, type:

     meteor add-platform ios
     meteor run ios